sesame-project/simulationBasedTesting/documentation/INSTALL-linux-ros.md

 - Check the project builds correctly... you may have to use "Project"..."Clean" to clear out the projects and rebuild.

-- Load the model from "models/TestingPAL-passivemonitor.model".
-This is just to passively monitor the case study (no fuzzing).
+- Load the testing model from "models/TestingPAL-passivemonitor.model".
+This model is just to passively monitor the case study (no fuzzing).

 - Go to the MRS node and select "Launch File Location".
 Set it to:
 ```